 In late January of 2013, citizens of Beijing witnessed two days where the scale reached an astronomical 755.
 The smog was so thick and dense that you could not see across the street.
-To put this into perspective, at the 500 mark for the index, there is 20 times the acceptable and safe level of particulate matter in the air.
+To put this into perspective, at the 500 mark for the index, there are 20 times the acceptable and safe level of particulate matter in the air.

 Hong Kong Light Pollution

-The main problem is not so much that the light is necessary, but much of it is used for dramatic affect for certain buildings, with spot lights and entire buildings being lit up to draw attention towards them.
-I suppose this isn’t a concern, but more of a blessing for those suffering from Lygophobia.
+The main problem is not so much that the light is necessary, but much of it is used for dramatic effect for certain buildings, with spotlights and entire buildings being lit up to draw attention towards them.
+I suppose this isn’t a concern but more of a blessing for those suffering from Lygophobia.

 For centuries, gold has been a symbol of wealth, power, and beauty.
 However, in our attempt to extract more of it from the earth, especially recently due to an increase in price, it also contributes to the world’s most toxic pollution problem, that being Mercury.

-For the record, antibiotics save millions of people every year, and if a strain was to evolve such that they were immune to antibiotics.
+For the record, antibiotics save millions of people every year, and if a strain were to evolve such that they were immune to antibiotics.
 Well, then we’re back to the thought that only the strongest shall survive.